flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 In addition to the basic functions above, FlashR provides a set of generalized operations (GenOps) to increase the generality of FlashR.
 With these GenOps, users can implement more computations efficiently, required by many data mining and machine learning algorithms.
 Most of the "Base" and "stats" R functions shown above are also implemented with the GenOps.

-Each GenOp accepts a user-defined operator to perform actual computation.
-There are many user-defined operators in FlashR such as addition and subtraction (see `?fm.basic.op` for details).
+Each GenOp accepts an element operator to perform actual computation.
+There are many element operators in FlashR such as addition and subtraction (see `?fm.basic.op` for details).
 Below lists all of the operators currently supported by FlashR.

+### Element operators:

-Binary operator:
+Binary operators:

 | name | R object |
 | :---| :--- |